 Class sessions generally include guest speakers and class discussion based on students' questions submitted in advance.
 Part of each session will be devoted to a "grand rounds"-style exchange to facilitate peer-to-peer learning about lawyering at the broad range of externship sites.
 Each student will write a final paper, typically on a legal topic selected in consultation with the instructor and the externship supervisor for educational value and salience to the office.
 The final classes of the term will be devoted to presentation of papers in progress.
 Each student will make detailed written comments on one fellow student's draft paper, and where possible will share those comments as a discussant when that paper is presented in class.
 A sample syllabus for the seminar is available at http://www.law.ucdavis.edu/academics-clinicals/files/UCDC-Syllabus-fall-Sept-09-11p.pdf .

 Seminar -- 2 hours.
 May meet Advanced Writing Requirement with the instructor's permission.
 Prerequisite: 215 Business Associations.
 This seminar addresses advanced issues in the governance of publicly held corporations.
 In a public corporation, managers who run the business are distinct from shareholders who are said to own it.
 This separation of ownership and control is a central concern of corporate governance law.
 We explore how the law has addressed this issue at the theoretical level and in the context of topics such as the duties of corporate directors, shareholder voting rights, and competition among states to attract corporate charters.
-Grading is based on active class participation and short discussion papers.
+Grading is based on active class participation and a research paper to be presented in class.
 Class limit: 15 students.

 Discussion -- 3 hours.
 This survey course covers many of the foundational issues in the "law of democracy," as that body of statutory and constitutional law has developed in the United States.
 Topics to be addressed include the right to vote, apportionment of legislative districts, rights and duties of political parties, ballot access, the Voting Rights Act and related constitutional prohibitions on discriminatory political arrangements, judicial remedies, and alternative democratic structures.